RubenGamarrarodriguez-tomtom/RUBenGAMArrarodRiguEZ-ToMtOm/README.md

 ### Hi there 💟

-+ 📈 I’m currently learning:
++ 📈 I’m currently learning Kubernetes, GraphQL, Kotlin, Spring Batch, Spring Native, GraalVM, Gradle
-  + Kubernetes
-  + GraphQL
-  + Kotlin
-  + Spring Batch
-  + Spring Native
-  + GraalVM
-+ 🤔 I’m looking for help with:
++ 🤔 I’m looking for help with DORA, SonarQube, JFrog, Hashicorp Vault, LinearB, CUPID, Checkstyle, Spotbugs, PMD
-  + DORA
-  + SonarQube
-  + JFrog
-  + Hashicorp Vault
-  + LinearB
-  + CUPID
-  + Checkstyle, Spotbugs, PMD
-+ 💬 Ask me about:
-  + Spring Framework and Spring Boot
-  + Retro Games
-  + Markdown and GFM
++ 💬 Ask me about, Spring Framework, Spring Boot, Retro Games, Markdown and GFM
-+ 📫 How to reach me: https://www.linkedin.com/in/rgamarrarodriguez
++ 📫 How to reach me https://www.linkedin.com/in/rgamarrarodriguez
-+ 😄 Pronouns:
-  + He/him
-  + But also they/them
-  + I define myself as gender-non-conforming
++ 😄 Pronouns He/him➕they/them.
+I define myself as gender-non-conforming

 <!--
 **RUBenGAMArrarodRiguEZ-ToMtOm/RUBenGAMArrarodRiguEZ-ToMtOm** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.